Loading

 Adapting living environments for people with dementia

-Surrounding a person with photos or images that can trigger some of their favourite memories, or that are filled with engaging decorations and colours, may also be helpful.
-Many of Anchor Hanover’s care homes have reminiscence rooms (decorated to replicate the different eras and styles for example, with relevant artefacts, such as images, radios and TVs from a time that may feel more familiar) or hold reminiscence sessions, helping residents to relax and feel safe and connected in a way that is tailored to their individual needs.
+Surrounding a person with photos or other images that can trigger some of their favourite memories can have a positive effect.
+Introducing engaging decorations and colours around the home may also be helpful.
+Many Anchor care homes have reminiscence rooms (decorated to replicate the different eras and styles for example, with relevant artefacts, such as images, radios and TVs from a time that may feel more familiar) or hold reminiscence sessions, helping residents to relax and feel safe and connected in a way that is tailored to their individual needs.
+A study found that using personal photos in reminiscence therapy may improve the quality of life for those with dementia by stimulating the brain.

 Related information about dementia